 Adjusting your sleep schedule to better coincide with daylight hours will allow you to save on daily electrical usage.
 Plus, you’ll wake up feeling refreshed and rejuvenated.

 Want to get free — or cheap — gift cards?
-Gift card exchange websites sell discounted gift cards for stores ranging from Best Buy to Home Depot — and for less than their remaining value.
+Gift card exchange websites sell discounted gift cards for all your favorite retailers — and for less than their remaining value.
 Stock up and use them instead of cash for your future purchases.

 Some health insurance plans offer reimbursements or discounts on gym memberships.
 Benefits vary by provider, so check with your insurance provider to see if you’re eligible.